 Note: Changing an alarm status to Offline, In Maintenance or Snooze mode does not interrupt monitoring.
-All alarm events are still logged and can be viewed using Event Log Viewer.
+All alarm events are still logged and can be viewed using Event Log Viewer (see Opening Event Log Viewer, on page 709).

 Appearance

 When an alarm has been set to In Maintenance, Offline, or Snooze mode, its color turns to a darker shade, and any text associated with the alarm becomes orange.